Hari Singh Nalwa: Dost Mohammad Khan withdraws (1835)

+Battle of Michni

+Once Hari Singh Nalwa was hunting in the area near Michni with 100 horsemen when a Hindu came up with a complaint about how Dela Khan of Michni had stolen his spouse.
+Later more Hindus came to tell Nalwa about the atrocities of the Khan.
+Learning about all of this Hari Singh Nalwa agreed to help the Hindus.

+He along with his 100 horsemen attacked the Khan's residence in night.
+Dela Khan outnumbered him having an army of 5,000 but for the first half of the battle, he only fought with 500.
+There are 2 accounts of what happened next.
+The first one refers that Dela Khan was slain in the battle and later his son attacked the Sikhs with the rest of the army, who also died.
+The other one says that the Khan apologized and offered to return the bride, only to be punished.

+The bride was returned to her husband and they both converted into the religion of Sikhism.
+The bride was Bibi Harsharan Kaur, a Sikh who was later important during Hari Singh Nalwa's martyr.

 Jamrud (Khyber Pass) (1836)

 In October 1836 following the Dussehra celebrations in Amritsar, Hari Singh made a sudden attack on the village of Jamrud, at the mouth of the Khyber Pass.
 The Misha Khel Khyberis, the owners of this village, were renowned for their excellent marksmanship and total lack of respect for any authority.
 Hari Singh Nalwa's first encounter with this tribe had taken place following the Battle of Nowshera when he had pursued the fleeing Azim Khan; and once again, when he chased Dost Mohammed Khan in 1835.

 The occupation of Jamrud was rather strongly contested but it appeared that the place was taken by surprise.
 On its capture, Hari Singh Nalwa gave instructions to fortify the position without delay.
 A small existing fort was immediately put into repair.
 News of this event was immediately transmitted to Kabul.
 Masson informed Wade of the passage of events along this frontier in a letter dated 31 October 1836.
 With the conquest of Jamrud, at the very mouth of the Khyber, the frontier of the Sikh Empire now bordered the foothills of the Hindu Kush Mountains.